Cgjohnson1322/Elk-Stack-Deployment/Elk-Stack-Deployment/README.md

 - Copy the Elk Server playbook .yml file to /etc/ansible/.
 - Update the hosts file to include the internal ip address of the machine under your created [Elk] header line.
 - Run the playbook, and navigate to the elk server cmd line via ssh and run docker ps to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:

 - _Which file is the playbook?
 Where do you copy it?
 	The .yml file is the playbook and you copy it to the /etc/ansible folder